 [America, 1781] Finally the war was over, and the joy was great when Ambrose, Simon, and Emmett returned sound and safe.
 Also Fritz, the Hessian, could soon go back home to his family.

 Peace and a lucky coincidence (1781, America)

 Johann was happy for them, and yet he felt a bit lost.
-Ambrose had invited him to manage the Merry Dragon Inn with him and take it over in a few years, but Johann hesitated. „It is because of Emmett, right?“ Ambrose asked, „you think that as my son, he should take over the „Merry Dragon“ inn.
-That honors you, but .. you know, Emmett was on General Washington’s staff, and now of course he wants to participate in building up our own country, how could I deny him that?
-He himself would be pleased if you stayed, especially,“ Ambrose paused and smiled broadly, „especially since you are very fond of his sister Laurie, and I happen to know that she is very fond of you!“
+Ambrose had invited him to manage the Merry Dragon Inn with him and take it over in a few years, but Johann hesitated.
+“It is because of Emmett, right?”
+Ambrose asked, “you think that as my son, he should take over the “Merry Dragon” inn.
+That honors you, but … you know, Emmett was on General Washington’s staff, and now of course he wants to participate in building up our country, how could I deny him that?
+And he would be happy to see you stay with us.”
+Ambrose paused and smiled broadly, “especially since you are very fond of his sister Laurie, and I happen to know that she is very fond of you!”

-Johann and Laurie got married in the garden of the „Merry Dragon“ inn, and a little later their children James und Jenny were born.
-Johann was a bit sad that his friend Fritz could not share his new happiness with him, but they wrote to each other regularly. „You won’t believe who has just made a Rhine tour“, stood in a letter of 1784, „Thomas Jefferson, the American envoy to France!
-He is a highly educated man and very interested in wine-growing.“
+Johann and Laurie got married in the garden of the “Merry Dragon” inn.
+A little later their children James und Jenny were born.
+Johann was a bit sad that his friend Fritz could not share his new happiness with him, but they wrote to each other regularly.
+“You won’t believe who has just made a Rhine tour”, stood in a letter of 1784, “Thomas Jefferson, the American envoy to France!
+He has an excellent education and many skills, and a great interest in wine-growing.”

 The new capital Washington D.C.
 (1801, America)

 After the American victory, some exciting years went by.
-In 1787, the constitution of the United States was signed in Philadelphia; it was the first of the modern democratic world.
+In 1787, the constitution of the United States was signed in Philadelphia;.
 In 1789, George Washington became the first President.
 Since he had no permanent seat of government yet, first New York and then Philadelphia became his capitals.